Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Topic-to-Twister and Style-Transfer Tongue Twister Generation

 \subsection{Human Evaluation Protocol}

-Due to the limitations of automatic evaluation metrics and tongue-twisters being a creative domain where articulation abilities are tested, we also perform human evaluation.
+Due to the limitations of automatic evaluation metrics and tongue twisters being a creative domain where articulation abilities are tested, we also perform human evaluation.
 In line with \citet{loakman-etal-2023-iron}, we aim to be transparent in our human evaluation of a subjective language type that may be considered a type of humorous language.
-In total, 5 evaluators were asked to rate 20 outputs from the best performing standard baseline, Flan-T5, in addition to Baichuan, ChatGPT, and gold examples from \textbf{TwistList 2.0} on the following criteria: \textbf{Relevance} (how relevant the tongue-twister is given the keyword inputs), \textbf{Fluency} (how grammatically valid the output is), \textbf{Difficulty of Articulation} (how difficult a tongue-twister is to say), \textbf{Coherence} (how much sense the output makes), and \textbf{Entertainment Value} (how entertaining the output is, considering sounds and semantics) and a holistic \textbf{Overall} criteria.
-All ratings were given on a 5-point scale where 1 is "poor" and 5 is "excellent".
-Importantly, we include both Flan-T5 trained on 2k samples, as well as 13k samples, to investigate whether or not increased training data has a measurable impact on human evaluation in addition to the patterns observed in automatic evaluation.
+In total, five evaluators were asked to rate 20 outputs from the best performing standard baselines, Flan-T5 and ByT5, in addition to Baichuan, ChatGPT (i.e., GPT-3.5-Turbo), and golden examples from \textbf{TwistList 2.0} on the following criteria: \textbf{Relevance} (how relevant the tongue twister is given the keyword inputs), \textbf{Fluency} (how grammatically valid the output is), \textbf{Difficulty of Articulation} (how difficult a tongue twister is to say), \textbf{Coherence} (how much sense the output makes), and \textbf{Entertainment Value} (how entertaining the output is, considering sounds and semantics) and a holistic \textbf{Overall} criteria.
+All ratings were given on a 5-point scale where 1 equates to "poor" and 5 equates to "excellent".
+Importantly, we include both Flan-T5 and ByT5 trained on 2k samples, as well as 13k samples, to investigate whether or not increased training data has a measurable impact on human evaluation in addition to the patterns observed in automatic evaluation.

 \paragraph{\textbf{Evaluator Recruitment and Demographics}} In total, we recruit 5 evaluators via internal notices and word of mouth.
 All evaluators have university-level education to a minimum of undergraduate level in a range of fields including linguistics, computer science, engineering, and animation, and therefore represent a wide range of academic backgrounds.
 All evaluators are native speakers of English and report no language processing issues.
-Evaluators are provided with a 25GBP Amazon gift card for their combined work on dataset quality control and output evaluation, totaling ~2.5hrs of work (assuming 30 seconds per sample).
+Evaluators were provided with a 55GBP Amazon gift card for their combined work on dataset quality control and output evaluation, totalling approximately 4hrs of work.